shrinidhi99/GreyVibrant/README.md

 ---
 > Use **androidX** libraries wherever possible while adding project dependencies in app level build.gradle
 ---
-> PHP used as server scripting language in this project
+> PHP used as server scripting language in this project.
+Place the php files in this location --> */opt/lampp/htdocs*
 ---
 ```java
 1. git pull upstream master